raamcosta/compose-destinations/README.md

     id: Int
 ) { /*...*/ }
 ```
-Even default values are allowed.
+Default values are also allowed.
+They will become optional to navigate to this destination.

 3. Use the generated `[ComposableName]Destination.withArgs` method to navigate to them: